(originally posted in June 2014; updated January 2021)

 Everything you need to understand the digital world – from A to Z

 A/B Testing – Also known as split testing, A/B testing involves comparison of two versions of a web page or email to see which performs better.
 A/B tests must be controlled and equal, comparing differences on a single variable at a time (e.g., headline, call to action color, image).

 Above the Fold – Derived from the newspaper industry, above the fold in the digital sphere refers to the portion of the site that is immediately visible without scrolling.
 As screen sizes and resolutions vary drastically, there is no definition for the number of pixels that define the fold.
 Similarly, “below the fold” refers to items on a webpage visible after initially scrolling.
 Generally, content “above the fold” receives higher click rates.

-AdWords – The AdWords platform is Google’s paid advertising service that allows advertisers to bid on keywords in order to have ads appear in Google’s search network.
+AdWords (now called Google Ads) – Google Ads (formerly known as Google AdWords) is Google’s paid advertising service that allows advertisers to bid on keywords in order to have ads appear in Google’s search network.
 Google has the largest share of the pay per click market, and Bing offers a similar platform for the Yahoo/Bing network called Bing Ads.

 App – An app (short for application software) is term for computer software typically designed for a specific task.
 Typically apps are written for mobile devices.
 Most users download apps from iTunes or Google Play.

 Algorithm – Often referred to in the context of search engines, an algorithm is a mathematical set of rules that is used to rank results based on a specific query.
 The field of search engine optimization is heavily based on an understanding of top search engines’ algorithms.